shala95/Tech_Sensors/README.md

 # Tech_Sensors
-Project Title: Development of a Plant Assist System
+# Development of a Plant Assist System

-Table of Contents
+## Table of Contents

 Introduction
 Team Members